-Except in the case of a specific decision taken by the FIA concerning its Championships, the stewards of the meeting shall act in an honorary capacity.
-Other officials may be remunerated for their services in accordance with a scale drawn up by each ASN.
+Save for FIA Championships, the stewards of the meeting shall act in an honorary capacity.
+Other officials may be remunerated for their services in accordance with a scale drawn up by each ASN

 140. Duties of the stewards of the meeting